Good Attitude, Always

 Compete Against No One, But Yourself

-Sales are synonymous with quota, and that’s for real.
+Sales is synonymous with quota, and that’s for real.
 It may be quiet pressing most of the time as you will be competing against time, numbers and peers.
 However, drawing the idea of competition per se can exhaust you mentally and drain you physically.
 At some point, you would feel insecure towards peers as they reach their targets while you struggle with several declines and lost deals.

 Do not be too conscious of scaling up your numbers against others especially when you’re new to the team.
-You have to learn the ropes first and ensure that every sale call you to make is a quality call.
+You have to learn the ropes first and ensure that every sales call you make is a quality call.
 Challenge yourself to make a difference in every call or meeting you make with a prospect.
 Sight your mistakes and find a better and the best way to do it correctly.